scbrown86/chelsa_paleo/README.md

 chelsa_paleo
 -----------
-This package contains functions to downscae min-, max-, mean temperature, and precipitation rate from global circulation models using the CHELSA V2.1 algorithm as.
+This package contains functions to downscale min-, max-, mean temperature, and precipitation rate from global circulation models using the CHELSA V2.1 algorithm as.
 It is part of the CHELSA Project: (CHELSA, <https://www.chelsa-climate.org/>).